scikit-hep/awkward/README.md

 Most users will get a precompiled binary (wheel) for your operating system and Python version.
 If not, the above attempts to compile from source.

+   * Report any bugs on [GitHub Issues](https://github.com/scikit-hep/awkward-1.0/issues).
+   * Ask any "how do I?" questions on [StackOverflow tagged as [awkward-array]](https://stackoverflow.com/questions/tagged/awkward-array).

 ## Installation for developers

 Be sure to clone this repository recursively to get the header-only C++ dependencies.